 "The most important aspect of being a public servant is transparency"-Christine Olivo

-Christine developed this app to stay connected with the people in South Florida.
-For only $5.99 you can stay up to date with what is going on in your community while supporting the campaign at the same time.
+Team Christine developed this app to stay connected with the people in South Florida.
+Due to the severe impact Covid-19 has had in our community, we have lowered the cost to $1.99.
+For only $1.99 you can stay up to date with what is going on in your community while supporting the campaign at the same time.
 Available in both Apple and Google Play App stores.
 DOWNLOAD IT TODAY!

 Christine Alexandria Sanon-Jules was born on October 19, 1983 at North Miami General Hospital.
 She was raised in El Portal, Florida.
 Her father is a successful entrepreneur with a security and investigation business.
 As an immigrant from Haiti, he came to America to fulfill the American Dream.
 He built his company from the ground up and instilled the knowledge and work ethic of entrepreneurship in his children at an early age.
 Her mother always worked 2 to 3 jobs at a time from retail to banking in order to keep her kids in private school until finding a career in the mortgage industry.
 Because both of her parents were always working, Christine and her siblings were raised by their grandparents.
 Christine knows first hand the struggles of doing whatever it takes to keep your family afloat.
 Christine grew up in a very diverse neighborhood, learning to appreciate and love people from all different backgrounds.
 She lived next door to El Portal’s Mayor Daisy Black.
 Daisy Black was an African American female Mayor that showed Christine it was not only possible, but normal for a young black woman to be in a position of power.
 Although life wasn’t always easy, Christine grew up believing that anything was possible.